Group-9-COMP2281/backend/README.md

+# RUN
+To run the project, use `waitress-serve --call 'run:create'` NOT `python run.py`

 # Backend for Panel
 This is the repository containing the code and files pertaining to the backend.
 Your project should have a virtual environment with all the packages installed.
 Before each commit, please ensure `requirements.txt` has been updated!